 I will be covering the places I have personally visited.
-Therefore, keep in mind there are many more things to do and see in this area that may not be included in this presentation, such as the zoo and North Shore Scenic Railroad, that runs from Duluth to Two Harbors, which I will most likely catch the next time I head that way.
-I will be sure to share it with you as soon as I do.
+Therefore, keep in mind there are many more things to do and see in this area that may not be included in this presentation, such as the zoo and North Shore Scenic Railroad, which runs from Duluth to Two Harbors, which I will most likely catch the next time I head that way.

 Duluth's Skyline Parkway

 Let's begin with a beautiful and scenic 20 mile drive through Duluth's Skyline Parkway, which hosts stunning views overlooking the city of Duluth, Lake Superior bay, and the shoreline.

 This road can be accessed right off Interstate 35 at exit 249 before entering Duluth from the south.
 Set aside an hour or more and leave time for making plenty of stops along the way.